Los Angeles as a City without Constraints Posted May 10, 2019 by Kelsey Rose

 To illustrate why constraints are important for developing a particular design style, Charles Eames describes Los Angeles as a city born from a lack of constraints:

 This insight was transcribed from the archival footage of Charles Eames speaking for WNET’s “An Eames Celebration” film in 1973.
-Photograph shows the Eames-designed Herman Miller Showroom on Beverly Blvd. in Los Angeles, California.
+The photograph shows the Eames-designed Herman Miller Showroom on Beverly Boulevard in Los Angeles, California.